What is Photophobia?

 - Iritis (node of the colored ring around your pupil)

 - Cataracts (cloudy coverings over the lenses of your eyes)

-- Abrasion of corneal (a scratch on your cornea)
+- Abrasion of the corneal (a scratch on your cornea)

 - Conjunctivitis Injuries (inflammation of the conjunctiva, the clear tissue that sits over the white part of your eye)

 - Harm to your retina, the membrane in the back of your eye that is light-sensitive

 - Blepharospasm (a condition that makes your eyelids close uncontrollably)

 - After you have LASIK or other surgery to correct vision issues, you can also get Photophobia.

 Is there a cure for Photophobia?

 It may be bothersome and inconvenient to live with mild sensitivity.
 The first and most vital step will be to schedule an appointment with your eye doctor.
 You will feel much better if your doctor can identify and address the underlying motive.
 If a cause for photophobia can’t be identified, your doctor can help you deal with the sensitivity and locate pain relief.